tylnesh/cpp-sdk-samples/README.md

 #Sample Apps for Affdex SDK for Windows

 Welcome to our repository on GitHub!
 Here you will find example code to get you started with our Affdex SDK 2.0 for Windows and begin emotion-enabling you own app!
+Documentation for the Windows SDK is at <a href=http://developer.affectiva.com/windows/>Affectiva's Developer Portal</a>.

 OpenCV-webcam-demo
 ------------------